Monetising Content: The Game Live Streaming Moment Is Now

 A streaming platform is only as good as the content available on it – however, it also requires a lot of content to reach critical mass.
 A streaming platform with no content is like a restaurant with no food.
 Why bother?

 Platforms compete among themselves to attract streamers.
-Let’s break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the game streaming ecosystem.
+So let’s break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the game streaming ecosystem.

 You can compare a streaming platform to a publisher.
 They take content from the streamer and publish it, but without paying the streamer anything.
 Streaming platforms work with partners, brands and media agencies because they claim they own the content.
 This allows them to earn money on the content they get for free, subsequently sharing some of that money with a portion of the streamers.

 ‘Some’ refers to the biggest streamers, often being part of esports organisations or agencies.
 Not only they get revenue share from platforms, but also they work with brands directly.
 The smaller, lesser-known streamers, micro streamers are left out because streaming platforms believe these micro-influencers have no option to monetise the content on their own.
 And that’s true.
 They used to be too small to get individual sponsorship deals.

 Now, micro-influencers or streamers can work directly with brands, which disrupts the flow of money and how the market works.
 The role of a streaming platform is less important as the money flows directly to those who produce and own the content.
 These are the content creators – streamers.
-Previously this privilege was limited only to the biggest streamers, agencies and esport orgs because the process of sponsorship was manual.
+The process of sponsorship was manual limiting only to the biggest streamers, agencies and esport orgs.
 Now, this has changed.

 Streaming platforms are not happy about it.
 But there isn’t much they can do about it.
 They understand that what they offer – the technology to distribute the content – is no longer unique.